Anmol-wq/Hackathon_IITH-SNPS-VSD_8-to-1_Serializer/README.md

 <p align="center">
   <b> Serializer 8-to-1 </b> <br>
 </p>

+- The pin ordering here is utilized to obtain the serial data in format D1-D2-D3-...-D8.
+Also, the clock pins are being taken independently, which is made a note of.
+- The above two facets facilitated the final implementation.

 <p align="center">
   <img align="center" src="https://user-images.githubusercontent.com/73732594/156292110-28235f4f-f37b-4c8c-98e0-3022a8440446.png"> <br>
 </p>
 <p align="center">
   <b> As Submitted in Literature Survey </b> <br>
 </p>

+- The overall structure here is replicated in the final implementation,but making use of pin-orderings and clock facilitation at each rank as per the figure before it.

 # A 2-to-1 Mux